 KK: Well, the producer always wanted to create Kamen Rider: The Next after The First.
 So he kept saying that he would want to remake Kamen Rider V3, which is the old Kamen Rider TV series from the ’70s.
 I was cast Kamer Rider Drake, the dragonfly, which is V3’s motif.
 How did I get cast?
 I just half-jokingly asked the producer, “Please let me do V3.”
 Then he gave it to me!
 I was very lucky in that sense.

-KK: (Kamen Rider) V3 is not just a reproduction, but a remake, so it’s kind of a new story.
-Shiro Kazami (V3’s alter ego) is very knowledgeable about wine, and he’s always telling everybody that this wine is from this country and this grade and something like that.
-And the way I opened the wine bottle, I had to acquire.
+KK: [Kamen Rider] V3 is not just a reproduction, but a remake, so it’s kind of a new story.
+Shiro Kazami [V3’s alter ego] is very knowledgeable about wine, and he’s always telling everybody that this wine is from this country and this grade and things like that.
+And I had to learn the [proper] way to open the wine bottle.
 We asked a professional wine specialist to come over and teach me how to open the bottle, how to pour the wine into the wine glass.
-For those scenes, I was into it, (but they were) not used after all.
+For those scenes, I was into it, [but they were] not used after all.
 That was a sad story for me!
 I practiced a lot, and I spent a lot of time on that, but it was not used for some reason.
-I’m not a drinker, but I bought a bottle of wine and wine opener, a professional wine opener, to try to practice to look like a wine specialist.
+I’m not a drinker, but I bought a bottle of wine and a wine opener, a professional wine opener, to try to practice to look like a wine specialist.
 But it was not employed, so I was very sad! (laughs)

 BH: So, overall, what would you say about Kamen Rider: The Next?
 What did you think of the finished product once the movie came out?

-BH: All right, well, what about (Monster X Strikes Back: Attack the G8 Summit)?
-How did you get cast in Guilala?
+BH: Well, what about Monster X Strikes Back: Attack the G8 Summit?
+How did you get cast in [this movie]?

-KK: The movie director, named Minoru Kawasaki, I worked with him on some other movies.
-So, after working with him, he said, “What do you think about this kind of movie I‘m working on next time?”
-He asked me to be in Guilala.
+KK: I worked with director Minoru Kawasaki on another movie.
+So, after working with him, he said, “What do you think about this kind of movie I‘m working on next?”
+He asked me to be in Guilala [a.k.a.
+Monster X Strikes Back].
 It looked very interesting to me, so I instantly said, “Yes, I’ll do that.”

 BH: What is Mr. Kawasaki’s directing style?
 How would he direct you in a scene?

-KK: He’s so fast, shooting!
+KK: He’s so fast at shooting!
 He lets the actors do everything.
 He doesn’t instruct anything.
-He wants to have a good sleep at night, so he stops shooting at 10:00 sharp in the evening!
+He wants to have a good sleep at night, so he stops shooting at 10:00 sharp in the evening.
 Usually, for TV and movie shooting, everyone spends all night to work on those, but he’s not one of them.
 Mr. Kawasaki’s shooting is pretty punctual and very smooth, compared with the regular shooting schedule.
 Very interesting person!

 BH: What did you think of the Take-Majin “Neci Coma” dance and the singing and all that?

 KK: (laughs) I was surprised at first.
 But what the director told me was that, if you are shy, you don’t look funny.
-If you’re really serious, and you’re into it, seriously, then you look very funny.
+If you’re really serious, and you’re into it seriously, then you look very funny.
 So I was working on that role in a very serious manner, which makes me look very stupid. (laughs) But I knew that.
-Natsuki Kato, the actress (in the movie), she was working with me, but she was working on that very, very seriously, too.
+Natsuki Kato, the actress [in the movie], was working with me, but she was working on that very, very seriously, too.
 She was practicing like me behind the scenes. (laughs)

 BH: Excellent!
-Did you get to work at all with any of the three older stars in the movie, Mr. Natsuki, Furuya, and Kurobe?
+Did you get to work at all with any of the three older stars in the movie, Mr. [Yosuke] Natsuki, [Bin] Furuya, and [Susumu] Kurobe?

-KK: They were more senior than us, so as an actor, it’s very difficult to say that I want to catch up with them, but I want to steal the attractive parts of those people and try to make my own characters, and I want to grow with them.
+KK: They were more senior than we were, so, as an actor, it’s very difficult to say that I want to catch up with them, but I want to steal the attractive parts of those people and try to make my own characters, and I want to grow with them.

 BH: Is there any other interesting stories or memories from Guilala that you have?